Epic EHR Inpatient / Outpatient Software Systems Review

 Epic Systems Corporation was originally founded as Human Services Computing in 1979.

-Read on to learn more and to compare costs & functionality of leading EHR solutions.
+Read on to learn more and to compare costs & functionality of Epic and other leading EHR solutions.

 The company is privately held, and Forbes recently put its 2011 earnings at $1.2 billion (and growing) with Epic EMR in nearly 40% of the US hospital market.